Anime

 Shuhei Hosono, editor-in-chief of Shueisha's Shonen Jump+emphasized the importance of Mantra's technology in the current scenario, revealing that MANGA Plus titles were partially translated by Mantra.

-In 2022, I commented that "the main theme of manga in the next decade will be internationalization and multilingualism," and I feel this trend is accelerating more than I imagined.
-Our service "MANGA Plus by SHUEISHA," which was partially translated by Mantra, now supports nine languages.
+In 2022, I commented that 'the main theme of manga in the next decade will be internationalization and multilingualism,' and I feel that this trend is accelerating more than I imagined.
+Our 'MANGA Plus by SHUEISHA' service, which was partially translated by Mantra, now supports nine languages.
 In this context, Mantra's technology is becoming increasingly important.

-Through our collaboration on 'Langaku,' we've gained a deeper understanding of the manga field.
-Mantra's strength lies not only in striving for efficiency, but also in improving translation technology with readers in mind.
-Together, we will continue to provide valuable experiences to manga fans around the world.
+Through our collaboration on 'Langaku', we gained a deeper understanding of the manga field.
+Mantra's strength lies not only in seeking efficiency but also in improving translation technology with readers in mind.
+We will continue working together to provide valuable experiences to manga fans worldwide.

 Yuki WadaProducer of Universal Media Business Department and Head of XR Business Promotion Office at Shogakukan Inc.highlighted the importance of global expansion for publishers, stating that Mantra's technology will play an important role in achieving this.

-"Our relationship with Mantra began in 2021 through Shogakukan's accelerator program.
-Over the years, we've collaborated on several translation tests for 'MangaONE,' achieving remarkable success.
+“Our relationship with Mantra began in 2021 through Shogakukan’s accelerator program.
+Over the years, we have collaborated on several translation tests for 'MangaONE', achieving remarkable success.

 For publishers like ours, global expansion is becoming increasingly crucial.
-This means being able to directly reach a global audience simultaneously from Japan.
-We're confident that Mantra's technology plays a key role in achieving this goal.
+This implies the ability to directly reach a worldwide audience simultaneously from Japan.
+We are confident that Mantra's technology plays a key role in achieving this goal.

 While AI and other technologies are undoubtedly transformative, the human element remains equally, if not more, important.
-In this sense, we are consistently impressed by the Mantra team's dedication, passion, and deep understanding of the realities of the publishing industry.
+In this regard, we are constantly impressed by the dedication, passion, and deep understanding of the Mantra team regarding the realities of the publishing industry.
 This experience is a significant advantage.

 This year marks the beginning of another exciting project with Mantra.
-Together, we're embarking on a journey to create groundbreaking works that will resonate with audiences around the world.
-Let's join forces to bring manga to the world!
+Together, we are embarking on a journey to create groundbreaking works that will resonate with audiences worldwide.
+Let's join forces to bring manga to the world!”

 Ichiro HashibaChief Executive Officer and CDO of KADOKAWA Corporationalso expressed strong support for Mantra's advancements, stating that it will be invaluable to the Japanese publishing industry as it embarks on global expansion.

-My first meeting with Mr. Ishiwatari was in August 2018, when he was still a student at the University of Tokyo Graduate School under Professor Kirenkawa, before Mantra's founding.
+My first meeting with Mr. Ishiwatari was in August 2018, when he was still a student at the University of Tokyo's Graduate School, under the guidance of Professor Kirenkawa, before the start of Mantra.
 I vividly remember our discussions about the essence of manga translation technology and the role of AI in this field.
-Over the years, fueled by remarkable advances in AI, Mantra's technology has undergone a remarkable transformation since those early days.
+Over the years, fueled by remarkable advancements in AI, Mantra's technology has undergone a remarkable transformation since those early days.
 I am confident that Mantra's solutions, including those yet to be revealed, will be invaluable to the Japanese publishing industry as it embarks on its journey of global manga expansion.

-Together, let's strive for a world where manga transcends language barriers, reaching audiences worldwide.
-Let's hasten the day when the vision of "delivering manga in the world's languages" and "distributing as many works as possible that have not yet crossed the language barrier" becomes a reality.
+Together, let's fight for a world where manga transcends language barriers, reaching audiences worldwide.
+Let's accelerate the day when the vision of "delivering manga in the languages of the world" and "distributing as many works as possible that haven't yet overcome the language barrier" becomes a reality.